openshift/enhancements/enhancements/monitoring/metrics-collection-profiles.md

 data:
   config.yaml: |
     prometheusK8s:
-      scrapeProfile: full
+      collectionProfile: full
 ```

-The different profile names would be pre-defined by the OpenShift monitoring team.
+The different profile names would be pre-defined by the OpenShift monitoring
-Once a profile is selected CMO then updates the platform Prometheus CR to select
+team.
+Once a profile is selected CMO then updates the platform Prometheus CR to
-pod and service monitors as the union of the 2 sets:
+select pod and service monitors as the union of the 2 sets:
 - pod and service monitors with the
-  `monitoring.openshift.io/scrape-profile: <selected profile>` label.
+  `monitoring.openshift.io/collection-profile: <selected profile>` label.
 - pod and service monitors without the
-  `monitoring.openshift.io/scrape-profile` profile label present, to retain the default behaviour (for components that choose to not opt-in).
+  `monitoring.openshift.io/collection-profile` profile label present, to retain
+  the default behaviour (for components that choose to not opt-in).

 OpenShift teams can decide if they wanted to adopt this feature.
 Without any
 change to a ServiceMonitor, if a user picks a profile in the CMO config, things
 should work as they did before.
-When an OpenShift team wants to implement scrape
+When an OpenShift team wants to implement
-profiles, they need to provide monitors for all profiles, making sure they do
+metrics collection profiles, they need to provide monitors for all profiles,
-not provide monitors without the profile label.
-If a team implements scrape
+making sure they do not provide monitors without the profile label.
+If a team
-profiles they must ensure that all their monitors have the label
+implements metrics collection profiles they must ensure that all their monitors
-`monitoring.openshift.io/scrape-profile` set with the appropriate value,
+have the label `monitoring.openshift.io/collection-profile` set with the
-otherwise their component might end up being double scraped or not scraped at
+appropriate value, otherwise their component might end up being double scraped
-all.
+or not scraped at all.

 In the beginning the goal is to support 2 profiles: